sjvrijn/multi-level-co-surrogates/README.md

 ### tests

-Test file(s), specifically for the custom `CandidateArchive` class.
+Test file(s) for some specific classes such as `CandidateArchive` and `Instance`.
 Note that the packages in `requirements-dev.txt` have to be installed to run them.

 ## Contact